Grace Frankland: Academic Memberships

 She was a Fellow of the Royal Microscopical Society, admitted into the Linnean Society of London (one of the first twelve female scientists admitted), and an honorary member of Bedford College.

-Her husband held positions as professor of Chemistry Birmingham, and Dundee universities.
-They lived in Dundee before retiring to Argyll.
+Her husband held positions as professor of chemistry at University College, Dundee (1888-1894), and the University of Birmingham (1894-1919).
+After leaving Birmingham, the couple retired to Argyllshire, where they lived at the House of Letterawe, Loch Awe.
 As a result of their time in Dundee she is commemorated as part of Dundee Women's Trail.

 Grace Frankland's papers are part of the Frankland family papers, held by the University of Manchester Library.

 The Grace Frankland Memorial Lecture series was introduced at University of Birmingham in 2019, with Prof Ada Yonath (2019), Prof Lalita Ramakrishnan (2021) and Prof Sharon Peacock (2022) presenting.